shaziwnl/Valorant-Lineup-Companion/README.md

 ## About
 Valorant Lineup Companion is the most up-to-date Valorant lineup app for all maps and agents Available on both IOS and Android, this handy tool ensures that you never play a match with a forgotten lineup and always remain the X-Factor for your team
+We are currently in development, we plan to launch by 1st March 2025.
+Your patience and understanding are highly appreciated

 ### Technologies Used